Nate Roberts

 Roads and Bridges

-Yes, the Governor has committed funds to this in 2022, but it needs to be an ongoing fully funded plan.
-We need to maintain our roads to ensure the safety of our families and the ability to simply and safely get to work or our children get to school on a daily basis.
+Yes, the Governor has committed state and federal funds to this in 2022, but it needs to be an ongoing fully funded plan.
+We need to maintain our roads to ensure the safety of our families and the ability to get to work in a safe and timely manner and for our children to get to school on a daily basis.
+Idaho businesses also rely on our roads to transport goods and provide services.
+They require reliable access to road and highway infrastructure that does not quickly degrade to remain profitable.

 Public Access to State Lands